-- Develop an understanding of the ways humans interact with, and relate to, outdoor environments - Think about their own impact on the environment and about sustainability practices that might reduce their impact and the impact of others - Participate in active outdoor activities to develop experiential knowledge of outdoor environments. - Learn the types of outdoor environments.
+- Develop an understanding of the way humans interact with, and relate to, outdoor environments and the motivational factors that drive humans to embrace the outdoors - Develop an understanding of the risk factors and adventure activity guidelines in relation to outdoor education and recreation activities - Think about their own impact on the environment and about sustainability practices that might reduce their impact and the impact of others - Develop their skills to effectively participate safely and with confidence in outdoor recreational environments - Develop the capacity to successfully support an injured participant in the outdoors through wilderness first aid basic training.

-It is college policy that if students wish to continue OES after Year 9, they are to elect VCE OES Units 1 & 2 in Year 10 and VCE Units 3 & 4 in Year 11 so as to minimise time away on camps in Year 12.
+It is College policy that if students wish to continue OES after Year 9, they are to elect VCE OES Units 1 & 2 in Year 10 and VCE Units 3 & 4 in Year 11 to minimise time away on camps in Year 12.